VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 Tₗ is the leaf temperature in Celsius degree.

-Cₛ (ppm) is the stomatal CO₂ concentration, usually computed using a conductance model.
+Cₛ (ppm) is the air CO₂ concentration at the leaf surface, usually computed using a boundary layer conductance model.

 ### [Example](@id exemple_fvcb)